Richmond Spiders football

 The Richmond Spiders are a college football team representing the University of Richmond in Richmond, Virginia.
 Richmond was the NCAA Division I Football Championship Subdivision champion for the 2008 season.
-Richmond competes in the Colonial Athletic Association of the NCAA's Division I Football Championship Subdivision.
+Richmond competes as an associate member of the Patriot League that competes in the NCAA's Division I Football Championship Subdivision.
 Former University of Tennessee at Chattanooga head coach Russ Huesman was named head coach of the Spiders, on December 14, 2016, replacing Danny Rocco who had departed to become head coach at the University of Delaware a day earlier.

 In 2008, No. 7 Richmond beat Eastern Kentucky, Appalachian State, and Northern Iowa to advance to the NCAA Division I Football Championship against Montana.
 In the FCS National Championship Game on December 19, 2008, they defeated Montana 24–7 to win the first team NCAA national title for the University of Richmond in any sport.

+Rivals

 Richmond's traditional rival in many sports is the College of William & Mary.
-Richmond and William & Mary have met 133 times since 1898, making the rivalry (sometimes referred to as "the South's oldest rivalry") the fourth most-played in Division I college football.
+Richmond and William & Mary have met 135 times since 1898, making the rivalry (sometimes referred to as "the South's oldest rivalry") the fourth most-played in Division I college football.
 Only Lafayette–Lehigh, Princeton–Yale, and Harvard–Yale have played more games.
 The winner of the annual W&M–Richmond match-up claims the Capital Cup (formerly the I-64 Trophy), which reflects the historical significance of the cities of Williamsburg and Richmond as the last two capitals of the Commonwealth of Virginia.